 Flying the Coop, produced annually by Youth Work Ireland in Roscommon/N.E.
-Galway, is 20 years in publication this year.
+Galway.
 It’s a handy booklet for students from all around the country, with tips on everything from finding accommodation, what it costs in all the main college towns, and tenants’ rights, to learning how to budget, staying healthy and safe, and where to find help if you need it.
 The advice from YWI is to plan early, and give yourself time to familiarise yourself with your new surroundings.
 There’s a lot crammed onto the 40+ pages here, and the print is small!
 Get your copy from YWI’s Information Centre, Castle Street Roscommon for 50c plus p&p.
-Tel: 090 6625395 email: email@example.com , or contact your local Youth Information Centre.
+Tel: 090 6625395 email: [email protected] , or contact your local Youth Information Centre.

 Start Your Career Journey Here! by Brian Mooney takes a broad and bright perspective on college and career planning.
 Mooney writes about education for the Irish Times and is a Guidance Counsellor in Oatlands College, Dublin, so he is well-versed in the relevant issues.
 His book looks like a student’s own diary in places, with bite-sized information in a ‘what to do this month’ calendar, as well as comprehensive details of how to secure jobs in health, the defence forces, and many other fields.
 The book encourages students to look ‘outside the box’ for both courses and careers, and suggests that high-ranking colleges in other EU countries can be competitive on price with their Irish equivalents.
 Full-colour photographs and bright borders make this a visually attractive read.